 - 1.1 There can be problems with the legal aspects of access, especially when you gain access across property belonging to others.
 It is always wise to obtain legal advice and understand the easements that may be necessary, when these types of questions arise. - 1.2 You can experience problems with the maintenance and cost of maintenance of your road.
 Custer County maintains over 350 miles of roads.
 Many rural properties are served by private and public roads maintained by private Home Owner's Associations (HOA/POA.)
 There are some county roads that are not maintained by the county no grading or snow plowing.
 There are even some public roads that are not maintained by anyone!
 Be certain you know what type of maintenance to expect and who will provide that maintenance.
-Realize that sometimes that is you! - If you are in a HOA/POA, ask your neighbors their opinion of the road maintenance provided by the association.
+Realize that sometimes that is you!
+If you are in a HOA/POA, ask your neighbors their opinion of the road maintenance provided by the association.
 If you are not in a HOA/POA, check to see if Custer County Road and Bridge is responsible to grade and snowplow and how often it is done. - 1.3 Extreme weather conditions can destroy roads.
 It is wise to determine whether or not your road was properly engineered and constructed.
 It is advisable to have roads and driveways built up instead of "cut in."
 Roads that are "cut in" will be harder to keep open in the winter and will become "mud bogs" in the spring, resulting in rapid deterioration and higher maintenance costs. - 1.4 Many large construction vehicles cannot navigate small, narrow roads.
 If you plan to build, it is prudent to check out construction access.
 For this reason, as well as for emergency vehicle access, such as ambulance, fire trucks and snow plows, road access and driveways should be a minimum of sixteen feet (16') wide.
+Winding driveways are nice, but if tree lined, the sun can't get through to melt the ice.
+Try to have the mail entrance of the house, garage doors and driveway face south to take advantage of the sunlight. - 1.5 School buses travel only on maintained county roads that have been designated as school bus routes by the school district.
+You may need to drive your children to the nearest designated county road so they can catch a school bus.